crocs-muni/usable-cert-validation/_guides/gnutls_ocsp.md

 ## Optional: Checking the result of OCSP Response signature verification

-If OCSP Response verification has failed, it is possible to examine exact reason why the verification failed.
+If OCSP Response verification has failed, it is possible to examine the exact reason why the verification failed.

 ```c
 if (verify_result & GNUTLS_OCSP_VERIFY_SIGNER_NOT_FOUND) {